Just for APs: Modeling Respectful Discipline for Teachers

 I began with a broken-record message about the R-word: respect.
 I talked about it in every staff meeting and with every student referred to me for discipline, wrote about it in every weekly bulletin, and did mini-professional development sessions on respectful discipline whenever we had staff development time.

-Asking students to identify their mistakes — and how to make them right
+Asking students to identify their mistakes — and how to move forward

 My typical M.O. for dealing with office referrals was to ask the student, “What was your mistake?”